- e-Cig Kits

 A drop in nicotine

-You probably know how much you loved the smell of your ejuice when you bought it so would notice if the smell was unusual.
+You probably know how much you loved the smell of your favourite e liquid flavour when you bought it, so would notice if it was unusual.
 If yours smells odd or different, we would always recommend throwing it away.